-To achieve accuracy and consistency, the Contractor shall identify and plan the installation and/or construction, and testing processes that directly affect quality and ensure these processes are performed under controlled conditions.
+The Contractor shall identify and plan the installation and/or construction processes that directly affect quality and ensure these processes are performed under controlled conditions.
 Controlled conditions shall include the following:

-- Personnel qualifications and certifications requirements. - Documented work instructions, including acceptance criteria, where such are needed to ensure quality. - Implementing documents defining the manner of design and/or construction process. - Use of suitable products for design; installation and testing and/or construction equipment, and a suitable working environment. - Compliance with referenced standards/codes, quality plans, and/or documented procedures. - Monitoring and controlling of processes parameters and documenting product characteristics during installation, and testing. - When required, changes to processes must be controlled
+- Qualifications requirements for personnel. - Implementing documents defining the manner of design and/or construction process. - Use of suitable products for design and/or construction equipment, and a suitable working environment. - Compliance with reference standards/codes, quality plans, and/or documented procedures. - Monitoring and control of suitable process parameters and product characteristics.